Proposed Changes to Federal Basic Personal Amount

 The Association is advocating that the proposed administrative changes be reviewed by the office of the Minister of National Revenue.

-It is the Canadian Payroll Association’s recommendation that no further implementation or payroll system development related to these administrative changes take place until the CRA conducts a thorough review.
+It is the Canadian Payroll Association’s recommendation that no further implementation or payroll system development related to these administrative changes take place until the proposed legislation receives Royal Assent and the CRA conducts a thorough review.
 Should any employees inquire about the timing of the proposed changes, our analysis has concluded that the actual at source income tax variances do not represent a significant monetary impact per pay period.
 As is the case with any partial year changes, where applicable, employees will receive their complete eligible tax credit when filing their personal income tax return.

 The Canadian Payroll Association will continue to update members on this issue, including once a determination has been made on how to best administer the federal basic amount.